 - Simplify and tidy up.
 With less room to move and too many focal points for the eyes, a messy space or a room with too much “stuff” will feel tinier and more cramped.

 - Hang curtains higher.
 Hanging curtains as close to the ceiling as possible will make windows appear larger, walls seem taller, and leave the room feeling more spacious because the eyes will be drawn upward.
 And if you’re getting your house ready to sell, you may even want to evaluate whether you should hang curtains at all (spoiler alert: you probably shouldn’t).

 - Minimize patterns.
 Large swatches of busy patterns or bold prints (such as rugs, wallpaper, bedspreads, or couches) can feel fussy and cluttered.
-This is especially important to keep in mind if you’re staging a home for MLS photos (which tend to exaggerate certain patterns and colors).
+This is especially important to keep in mind if you’re staging a home for listing photos (which tend to exaggerate certain patterns and colors).
 Instead, choose soft colors and subtle prints for a more spacious feel.

 - Remember scale and placement.
 The size of the furniture should be in harmony with the dimensions of the room.
-In other words, don’t try to fit a matching set of chunky, oversized sofa AND love seat AND chair into a small living room.
+In other words, don’t try to fit a matching set of chunky, oversized sofa and love seat and chair into a small living room.
 No walkways or conversation areas should be blocked off by furniture size or arrangement.

 Creative staging can definitely help you get the most from a small room, helping it look bigger and feel more spacious without tearing down walls or breaking the bank.
 If you need a little help?
 Here’s how we’re helping homeowners all over the country:

 We specialize in positive and empowering virtual home staging consultations!
 Our practical, no-nonsense advice helps homeowners sell more quickly and for more money.

 Our online courses are designed with you, the DIY homeowner, in mind.
 From home staging to paint color selection, we break down the process for you from start to finish!